attrung/mlchain-public-travisci-test/docs/Client/general.md

 ## Introduction

-MLChain class Client allows you to pass your Machien Learning model's output seamlessly between different computers, servers, and so on.
+MLChain class Client allows you to pass your Machine Learning model's output seamlessly between different computers, servers, and so on.

-The below example uses MLChain client to make request from http://localhost:5000, that is hosted by ourself.
+The below example uses MLChain client to make request from http://localhost:5000, that is hosted by ourselves.
 In real examples, this can be any website url which contain our model.

 ## Tutorial